MN Health Care Loan Forgiveness Program

 Minnesota Long Term Care Nurse Loan Forgiveness Guidelines

-This program is offered to licensed practical or registered nurse students, who plan to practice in a licensed nursing home or intermediate care facility for persons with developmental disabilities, or a hospital that owns/operates a licensed nursing home where a minimum of 50 percent of the hours worked is in a nursing home in Minnesota.
-A prospective participant must submit an application to ORHPC during the open application cycle as a practicing nurse or while completing a licensure preparing nurse program.
+This program is offered to licensed practical nurses and registered nurses who practice in a licensed nursing home or intermediate care facility for persons with developmental disabilities, or a hospital that owns/operates a licensed nursing home where a minimum of 50 percent of the hours worked is in a nursing home in Minnesota.
+Current nursing students who will be licensed by Fall 2024 are also eligible to apply.
+A prospective participant must submit an application to ORHPC during the open application cycle.

 Applicants to the Nurse Loan Forgiveness program are not eligible if they have received any loan forgiveness funding from the Nursing Facility Employee Scholarship Program administered by the Minnesota Department of Human Services, as defined in Minnesota Statute 256B.431, Subdivision 36.

 The Long Term Care Nurse Loan Forgiveness Program provides funds for repayment of Qualified Educational Loans.
 Qualified Educational Loans include government, commercial, and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the past graduate or undergraduate education of the Nurse.
 Credit card debt or loans from family members do not qualify.
 Parent PLUS loans do not qualify.

 Loans in current or active default are NOT eligible for forgiveness in this program, even if considered in good standing with the collections agency.
 Previously defaulted loans that have since been completely rehabilitated and are not currently in active default status are eligible.